nickzuber-alt/react-api/README.md

 # [react-api](https://github.com/nickzuber/react-api)

-A simple tool for fetching data from an API with React.
+A simple tool for fetching and handling data from an API with React

 ## Installation